Contextual Agentic Memory is a Memo, Not True Memory: Call to Action

 \textbf{(3) Consolidation must be safe.} An obvious objection: a consolidation pipeline that ingests poisoned traces converts a $C$-level attack into a $\theta$-level compromise.
-This does not undermine the security argument; it sharpens the design requirement.
-The key insight is that $\theta$-level safety is \emph{auditable in ways that $C$-level safety is not}: weight checkpoints can be versioned and rolled back at bounded cost, whereas identifying and expunging poisoned entries from an unboundedly growing episodic store is intractable.
-The consolidation pipeline therefore requires trace provenance (so the origin of every distilled experience is auditable), versioned checkpoints (so any bad consolidation can be rolled back), and regression guards (so consolidation is blocked when downstream metrics degrade).
-These are engineering requirements, not open research problems; they restore the auditability that motivated the original pivot to episodic storage, while extending it to the parametric level.
+Weight poisoning may be harder to inspect, debug, or reverse than a poisoned database entry and can have a larger blast radius.
+The two substrates therefore need different controls rather than a presumed safety ordering.
+The consolidation pipeline therefore requires trace provenance (so the origin of every distilled experience is auditable), versioned checkpoints (so any bad consolidation can be rolled back), and regression guards (so consolidation is blocked when utility, retention, or adversarial metrics degrade).
+Raw, user-specific, temporary, and rapidly obsolete information should remain in scoped retrieval state; durable updates should be quarantined in scope-specific adapters that can be disabled, superseded, or rolled back.
+Episode-level trace representations also support operational risk controls: trace-economic underwriting maps tool-use traces to exposure and loss for pricing and intervention~\citep{xu2026agent}.
+These controls are requirements, not guarantees; making them reliable at scale is an open research problem.

-\textbf{What is genuinely hard.} The open questions are not about mechanism but about \emph{policy}: which experiences are worth consolidating (not all traces carry generalizable signal), when to consolidate (too early risks overfitting to noise; too late accumulates stale traces), and how to validate that consolidation produced genuine compositional generalization rather than rote memorization of distilled examples.
+\textbf{What is genuinely hard.} The hard questions span both mechanism and policy: which experiences are worth consolidating (not all traces carry generalizable signal), when to consolidate (too early risks overfitting to noise; too late accumulates stale traces), how to validate transfer rather than trace memorization, how to prevent catastrophic forgetting and recency bias, how to scope or unlearn obsolete updates, and how to preserve reproducibility and certification.
+Compute is also part of the comparison: consolidation pays training, optimizer-state, validation, storage, and rollback costs, whereas retrieval pays indexing, longer prompts, and repeated inference-time reasoning costs.
 These questions define the research frontier for system builders.